JavaScript Web

 We recommend putting PostHog both on your homepage and your application if applicable.
 That means you'll be able to follow a user from the moment they come onto your website, all the way through signup and actually using your product.

 PostHog automatically sets a cross-domain cookie, so if your website is yourapp.com and your app is on app.yourapp.com users will be followed when they go from one to the other.
+See our tutorial on cross-website tracking if you need to track users across different domains.

 Permitted domains